hackberrydev/middleman-website/README.md

 1. Install Ruby dependencies with `bundle install`.
 1. Install Node dependencies with `npm install`.
 1. Run the server with `./server`.

+## Deploying

+The website is manually deployed by running `./deploy`.